Mounjaro Week 1 Meal Plan | Ease Into Your First Days With Confidence

 Your appetite will drop.
 This usually happens within 12-48 hours.
 You might wake up on day 2 wondering why that breakfast sandwich you normally crush looks gigantic.
 Or you might stay relatively hungry but notice you get full way faster.
 Either way, eat smaller portions than usual.

 Your stomach might feel weird.
-Not necessarily nausea — though about 30-40% of people do get some.
+Not necessarily nausea — though about 30-40% of people do get some side effects.
 It's more like feeling full without eating much, or feeling slightly off after meals.
 This is your GI tract adjusting to slowed gastric emptying.
 It passes.

-Some foods will suddenly not appeal to you.
-The dual GIP/GLP-1 action seems to flip switches in your brain about what sounds good.
+Some things will suddenly not appeal to you.
+The dual GIP/GLP-1 action seems to flip switches in your brain about what you want.
 Greasy food?
 Probably going to be a hard pass.
-Light protein?
-Might actually sound good.
+Lean proteins and veggies?
+Might actually appeal to you.
 Go with it.

-This plan assumes you injected on day 0 (Friday evening).
-Every meal is built around at least 25g of protein.
+This guide assumes you injected on day 0 (Friday evening).
+Every meal is built around at least 25g of amino acids.
 Nothing is heavy or hard to digest.
 You can prep most of these in under 10 minutes.

 Breakfast: Soft Scrambled Eggs + Toast

 2 eggs with a splash of milk, scrambled low and slow.
 1 slice white toast with a little butter.
-(15g protein, 260 cal)
+(15g, 260 cal)

 Lunch: Rotisserie Chicken + White Rice

 4 oz cod or halibut, baked plain with lemon juice.
-Small side of steamed broccoli with a pinch of salt.
-(30g protein, 200 cal)
+Small side of steamed broccoli and zucchini with a pinch of salt.
+(30g, 200 cal)

 You're probably noticing your appetite is lower than yesterday.
 Eat what you can.
 This whole day might feel uncomfortable — that's the injection doing its thing.